JamesWells2006/Exercise-01a-Install-Software/README.md

 JamesWells2006

-I have installed the software on my computer as part of this exerscise
+I have installed the software on my computer as part of the exerscise

 BL-MSCH-C220